dollfaeries/dollfaeries/README.md

 no set dni because i just don't interact with things i do not agree with.

-i'm kind of like a mix between a garden fairy and wooden puppet dol ‧₊˚♪ 𝄞₊˚⊹
+i'm kind of like a mix between a garden fairy and puppet doll ‧₊˚♪ 𝄞₊˚⊹